deviceinsight/dependency-license-exporter/README.md

 # dependency-license-exporter

-this repo is a small maven project which generates a `jar` to place config files on the classpath when generating dependency license information using [License Maven Plugin](https://www.mojohaus.org/license-maven-plugin/).
+This repo is a small maven project which generates a `jar` to place config files on the classpath when generating dependency license information using [License Maven Plugin](https://www.mojohaus.org/license-maven-plugin/).
 These config files allows for a generated license list that matches the company requirements.